 The choir has toured Europe on two previous occasions and a third concert tour of Europe is planned for January 2017 which will see MUCS appear in some of Europe’s finest churches and cathedrals in Germany, Austria, Czech Republic, Slovakia, Poland and Hungary.

-In 2016 the choir will perform major concerts including Vaughan Williams “A Sea Symphony” in the Arts centre Melbourne’s Hamer Hall with the Royal Melbourne Philharmonic Choir and Orchestra in May, undertake a regional tour of great sacred choruses in second semester, appear with the Melbourne Staff Band in the Arts Centre Melbourne’s Hamer Hall in November and perform three traditional Christmas concerts in St Paul’s Cathedral with The Australian Children’s Choir and Royal Melbourne Philharmonic in December.
-The choir will also host the world famous male acapella singing group The Whiffenpoofs of Yale University in August.
+In 2016 the choir performed major concerts including Vaughan Williams “A Sea Symphony” in the Arts centre Melbourne’s Hamer Hall with the Royal Melbourne Philharmonic Choir and Orchestra in May, undertake a regional tour of great sacred choruses in second semester, appear with the Melbourne Staff Band in the Arts Centre Melbourne’s Hamer Hall in November and perform three traditional Christmas concerts in St Paul’s Cathedral with The Australian Children’s Choir and Royal Melbourne Philharmonic in December.
+The choir has also hosted the world famous male acapella singing group The Whiffenpoofs of Yale University across several past years.

 MUCS is one of the founding choirs of the Australian Intervarsity Choral Movement, and an affiliated member of the Australian National Choral Association.